 Rule Activity Classification Conditions / Control/Discretion

 Standards / Non-Notification

 Terms

-16-# Discharges from Controlled Discretion is reserved over:
+16 13 5 -# Discharges from Controlled Discretion is reserved over:

 Discharges from hydroelectricity (a) measures to control

 Existing schemes that flooding and erosion

-Hydroelectricity have been (b) contaminant [^]
+Hydroelectricity have been (b) contaminant^

 schemes. lawfully concentrations and

 established by loading rates

-resource (c) measures required to
+resource consent (c) measures required to

-consent or plan comply with s107(1)
+or plan provisions comply with s107(1) RMA

-provisions RMA

-existing at the (d) maintenance
+existing as at 31 (d) maintenance

+May 2007 the requirements

-time the Plan requirements
+time the Plan (e) contingency requirements

-becomes (e) contingency

-operative. requirements

-(f) monitoring and
+becomes (f) monitoring and

-information

-requirements
+operative. information requirements

 (g) duration of consent

 (h) review of consent

 conditions

 (i) measures to avoid,

-remedy or mitigate
+remedy or mitigate effects

-effects on tangata
+on tangata whenua

-whenua values.
+values.